jalius/jwaim/README.md

-# jwaim - csgo multi-cheat for linux
+# jwaim - CS:GO multi-cheat for Linux
-![Alt text](https://i.imgur.com/xmjycBr.jpg "another screenshot") This is a cheat for the 64 bit linux csgo.
-It utilizes QT graphics library to draw helpful info on screen.
+![Alt text](https://i.imgur.com/xmjycBr.jpg "another screenshot")

+This is a cheat for the 64 bit Linux CS:GO.
+Utilizing system calls and clever algorithms it assists you to increase your accuracy and skill.
+It also uses QT graphics library to draw helpful information on your screen.
 # community
-join the discord for setup help and other questions
+##### join the discord for setup help and other questions
 https://discord.gg/59dJJYN
 # prerequisites
-1. x11 display server
+##### 1. X11 display server

-2. compositing window manager
+##### 2. compositing window manager
 environments like GNOME and Unity have this included OR you can install a standalone window manager such as xcompmgr (as suggested by [Teklad](https://github.com/Teklad))
 # installing and running
-1. clone the repo
+##### 1. Clone the repo
 ```bash
 git clone https://github.com/bluuman/jwaim/
 ```
-2. install dependencies
+##### 2. Install dependencies
 Debian:
 ```bash
 sudo apt-get install libboost-all-dev libx11-dev libx11-dev:i386 libxtst-dev libconfig++-dev build-essential qt5-default
 ```